rmcantin/bayesopt/README.md

-BayesOpt: A Bayesian optimization toolbox
+BayesOpt: A Bayesian optimization toolbox            {#mainpage}
 =========================================

 This is an efficient, C++ implementation of the Bayesian